-- Include in-office risk assessments: If your office or clinic provides primary care, you’re likely already polling patients to determine healthcare risks (seatbelt use, physical activity, alcohol intake and more).
+If your office or clinic provides primary care, you’re likely already polling patients to determine healthcare risks (seatbelt use, physical activity, alcohol intake and more).
 Add distracted driving to the list of Q&A to begin a dialogue.
 Take the opportunity to share safe driving tips as well as the risks involved with distracted driving.
 Imprint a reminder on a car freshener or removable sticker that can be handed out post-visit.

-- Offer seminars: Emergency and trauma departments, acute care and rehab clinics are all too familiar with the effects of distracted driving.
+Emergency and trauma departments, acute care and rehab clinics are all too familiar with the effects of distracted driving.
 Changing this risky behaviour starts with education.
 Provide a free seminar or course on attentive driving.
 Focus on instilling good habits in new drivers.
 And work toward breaking the bad habits of seasoned drivers.
 Despite assumptions, a report released by the Traffic Injury Research Foundation discovered that middle-aged adults are larger contributors to the problem than young drivers.
 Promote seminars with signage, on your website and through your social media pages.
 Encourage registration by offering a free safety giveaway for early sign-up.
 A logo’d Pocket First-Aid Kit or tissue dispenser makes a nice choice.

-- Take to social media: Social media is a great place to post facts and statistics about the effects of distracted driving.
+Social media is a great place to post facts and statistics about the effects of distracted driving.
 You could even link to CAA.
 Post a fact a week and ask friends and followers to like, comment or share.
 Go a step further and invite others to take a pledge against distracted driving.
 Enter people who post their pledge to social media into a prize draw for some premium safety swag—an Auto Safety Kit or roadside safety light nicely complements your message.